WHAT HAPPENED TO THE BLACK FAMILY?

-It may sound lame and corny to these immature black people but marriage is the foundation for a good quality life and especially when kids are involved, because we need to give our children a fighting chance in the world that won't show one ounce of mercy by chewing them up and spitting them out for being unprepared.
+Black men considered it a badge of honor to get a woman pregnant and not provide for the kid.
+This became common for black children to live in broken homes.
+It may sound lame and corny to these black men, but marriage is the foundation for a good quality life and especially when kids are involved.
+We need to give our children a fighting chance in the world that won't show one ounce of mercy by chewing them up and spitting them out for being unprepared.

-If it were possible to watch their folly from the graves, our beautiful ancestors would be turning in them.
-They probably would say to themselves.
+If it were possible to listen from the graves, our beautiful ancestors would say;

-"This is what we suffered for, so you people could waste your lives away with bad decisions" Ya'll need to pick yourself up, show some common sense and live honorably and always remember where you came from because that's your anchor.
+"This is what we suffered for, so you people could waste your lives away with bad decisions" Y'all need to pick yourself up, show some common sense and live honorably and always remember where you came.
+That's your anchor.
 You are descendants from some of the finest and strongest stock known to humanity.
 What was done to us would have killed off a weaker people."
-Preach on!!!!

-There are still many blacks who feel it's acting white or not cool to pick up a book to read and better themselves.
+There are still many blacks and probably black men especially who feel it's acting white or not cool to pick up a book to better themselves.
 This is because we associate learning and education with trying to act white, and when others in our group attempt to do this we hate on them with jealousy and clown them with acting white.
 This is where a lot of black males get confused.
-If you believe that crap, you are destined to failure.
+If you believe that crap, you are destined to fail.

 Think of all the beautiful and successful black women who are just waiting for us to snap out of our childish games and become real men.
 It's not lame or corny to say that school and books are among the world's most powerful weapons in the world.
 It can change lives; it will change yours.
 Don't worry about your friends hating and laughing at you.
 You will find them in a few years pushing a shopping cart around town.